vovkos/doxyrest/doc/manual/rst/lua_Compound.rst

 	m_name

-Holds the name of the compound.
+Holds a string with the name of the compound.

 .. _cid-compound.m_title:
 .. code-block:: lua